sueszli/noodle-retrieval/docs/report.md

     example: `rob_q_FBIS3-10909 Q0 rob_FBIS3-10909 2`

     the `Q0` is a placeholder for the rank of the document in the result list. it is not used in this assignment.

+    this format is the output we are supposed to generate in the first part of the assignment.

 -   `fira-22.documents.tsv`: document text data.